-Man enlisted to help retrieve friend’s stolen items accused of shooting in Enumclaw
+Man enlisted to help retrieve friend’s stolen items is charged in Enumclaw shooting

 One of those friends, Asotoetu Atiulagi, 18, of Auburn, is accused of shooting the man early on Jan.
 13. He has been charged with first-degree assault and first-degree burglary and is being held in jail in lieu of $250,000 bail, jail records show.

 According to the charges, the woman learned from a relative that items stolen from her home were inside a man’s trailer near Enumclaw.
-The relative had been inside the trailer and took photos, which were then sent to the woman, the charges say.
+The relative had been inside and took photos, which were then sent to the woman, the charges say.

 The woman passed along the information to the King County Sheriff’s Office but didn’t have an exact address, though she knew the man’s name, the charges say.